 Building a successful eCommerce website is not easy, and there are many elements and processes that surpass this list.
 But, putting in the time and effort at the start will set you up long term for success.

 People are on your site because they want to buy, so make it easy for them to do so.
 We don’t want to be biased but we've seen too many doomed eCommerce websites, if you don’t know what you’re doing, seek advice from experts.
-If you would like to discuss your eCommerce website with us, whether that’s building from scratch or optimising a current one, you can find more information about our web design service and book an intro call here.
+If you would like to discuss your eCommerce website with us at Gordon Digital, whether that’s building from scratch or optimising a current one, you can find more information about our web design service and book an intro call here.

 Free 30 Minute Strategy Session